-One of the storage systems promoted within the green agenda is utility-grade battery storage, although there are other solutions such as reversible hydroelectric plants, compressed air storage, thermal storage technologies, and others.
+One of the storage systems promoted within the green agenda are utility-grade battery storage, although there are other solutions such as reversible hydroelectric plants, compressed air storage, thermal storage technologies and others.
 It is necessary to estimate the total amount of grid storage that may be needed by 2050.
-In an electric power system with a total source power (p{SRC}), a total load (p{LOAD}), and a power (p{INTER}) arriving via interconnections with neighbouring systems, the power of energy exchange with the storage (p{STOR}) is given by equation (1), and it represents the first derivative of the stored energy (W{STOR}).
-The power (p{SRC}) corresponds to the aggregate power of controllable and uncontrollable production equation (2).
-For the purposes of this calculation, the instantaneous power $(p{SRC}(t))$ is presented in a simplified form, as a sum of 7 groups that differ in controllability, peak power, total annual energy, dependence on weather conditions, dynamics and characteristic time intervals.
-The seven components in equation (3) correspond to the instantaneous power of baseload sources (p{BASE}) , wind power plants (p{WIND}) , solar power plants (p{SUN}) , run-of-river hydropower plants ($p{HE ROR}$), dam hydropower plants ($p{\text{HE DAM}}$), combined cycle and cogeneration gas power plants (p{GASC}), and open cycle gas power plants (p{GASO}) .
-The power (p{LOAD}) (3) corresponds to the aggregate power of controllable and uncontrollable consumption.
-The calculation assumes that part of the load $(p{CONT}(t))$ is a flexible part of the demand, and it is modeled as the energy consumption that can be planned, managed, increased, reduced, or shifted in time if needed.
+In an electric power system with a total source power p{SRC} , a total load p{LOAD} , and a power p{INTER} arriving via interconnections with neighboring systems, the power of energy exchange with the storage p{STOR} is given by Eq.
+(1), and it represents the first derivative of the stored energy W{STOR} .
+The power p{SRC} corresponds to the aggregate power of controllable and uncontrollable production (2).
+For the purposes of this calculation, the instantaneous power $p{SRC}(t)$ is presented in a simplified form, as a sum of 7 groups that differ in controllability, peak power, total annual energy, dependence on weather conditions, dynamics and characteristic time intervals.
+The seven components in (3) correspond to the instantaneous power of baseload sources (p{BASE}), wind power plants (p{WIND}), solar power plants (p{SUN}), run-of-river hydropower plants (p{HE_ROR}), dam hydropower plants (p{HE_DAM}), combined cycle and cogeneration gas power plants (p{GASC}), and open cycle gas power plants (p{GASO}).
+The power p{LOAD} (3) corresponds to the aggregate power of controllable and uncontrollable consumption.
+The calculation assumes that part of the load $p{CONT}(t)$ is flexible part of the demand, and it is modeled as the energy consumption that can be planned, managed, increased, reduced, or shifted in time if needed.
 Load control can help reduce the storage capacity needed.
-From now on, the highest flexibility targets set so far are assumed to be achieved by 2050, whether on an hourly, daily, weekly, or seasonal scale.
-It is also assumed that the power of the interconnections (p{INTER}) is not limited; that is to say, all necessary interconnections will be built and power limitations will never restrict energy exchanges where a surplus in one system coincides with a deficit in the other, at all technically and economically justifiable distances.
+From now on, the highest flexibility targets set so far are assumed to be achieved by 2050, whether on an hourly, daily, weekly or seasonal scale.
+It is also assumed that the power of the interconnections p{INTER} is not limited, that is to say, all necessary interconnections will be built and power limitations will never restrict energy exchanges where a surplus in one system coincides with a deficit in the other, at all technically and economically justifiable distances.
 By the nature of the changes in production and consumption, exchanges in the east-west direction are primarily on a daily basis, while exchanges in the north-south direction also include a seasonal component.

-The overall calculation of minimum storage capacities is reduced to a base period of one year, performed with a 10-min resolution.
-It consists of determining technically, economically, and logistically feasible vectors of the instantaneous power of controllable sources ($p{\text{BASE}}, p{\text{GASO}}, p{\text{GASC}}$ $p{\rm HE \ ROR}$, and $p{\rm HE \ DAM}$) for a period of one year and with a resolution of 10 min, along with planning the changes in controllable part of the load $(p{CONT}(t))$, so as to obtain the minimum required energy storage capacity, i.e. the minimum difference between the extreme values of $W{\text{STOR}}(t)$ in equation (4).
+The overall calculation of minimum storage capacities is reduced to a base period of one year, performed with a 10-minute resolution.
+It consists of determining technically, economically and logistically feasible vectors of the instantaneous power of controllable sources (p{BASE} , p{GASO} , p{GASC} , p{HE_ROR} and p{HE_DAM}) for a period of one year and with a resolution of 10 minutes, along with planning the changes in controllable part of the load $p{CONT}(t)$, so as to obtain the minimum required energy storage capacity, i.e. the minimum difference between the extreme values of $W{STOR}(t)$ in equation (4).
 It has to be noted that hydropower plant management is restricted and conditioned by inflows, while for base sources, periodic repairs must be planned and carried out.
 The calculation is based on the seemingly optimistic, but still partly realistic, assumption that all changes in wind and solar power, changes in power consumption, and changes in hydroelectric power plant inflows for the observed year will be known at the very beginning of the year.
 This assumption significantly reduces the time required to find optimal vectors using modern Matlab tools.